frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 }
 ```

+*Code 1 - programming dynamic, tabulation technique*{: class="legend"}

 The `std::vector` is a template class and a C++-only construct implemented as a dynamic array. *Vectors grow and shrink dynamically, automatically managing their memory, which is freed upon destruction.
 They can be passed to or returned from functions by value and can be copied or assigned, performing a deep copy of all stored elements*.

 Unlike arrays, vectors do not decay to pointers, but you can explicitly get a pointer to their data using `&vec[0]`.
 Vectors maintain their size (number of elements currently stored) and capacity (number of elements that can be stored in the currently allocated block) along with the internal dynamic array.
 This internal array is allocated dynamically by the allocator specified in the template parameter, *usually obtaining memory from the freestore (heap) independently of the object's actual allocation*.
 Although this can make vectors less efficient than regular arrays for small, short-lived, local arrays, vectors do not require a default constructor for stored objects and are better integrated with the rest of the STL, providing `begin()`/`end()` methods and the usual STL typedefs.
 When reallocating, vectors copy (or move, in C++11) their objects.